Stanford Graduate School of Business Essay Questions and Strategic Guidance, 2024-2025

 Keep in mind that Stanford provides you with more than this one essay prompt.
 The GSB also asks why you are applying to Stanford.
 Lastly, the GSB gives you an opportunity to share up to three experiences when you have created a positive impact and a chance to share more about your background and life experiences.

 Essay A: What matters most to you, and why?
-(Recommended word count: Up to 650)
+(Recommended word count: ~650; 1000-word limit for Essays A and B together)

 Stanford GSB’s first essay question—WMM, for short—is very straightforward yet can still be difficult to answer.
 We say “straightforward” because it is not a trick question and has no right answer you are supposed to guess; the school is not testing your ability to be original or clever, nor is it going to judge what values or “thing” you mention.
 Stanford sincerely wants to know what matters most to you and why.
 We say “difficult” because rarely do any of us ask ourselves this question.
 When we are tasked with stripping out everything else and forced to identify what truly matters most to us (the single most important thing!), the process is often very challenging.
 The only “right” answer is an authentic and sincere answer.
 And conversely, a wrong answer is an inauthentic answer.
 Being genuine and true to yourself is essential with this essay.